peichinger/email_tracking/README.md

 This project contains various changes in the folder "mailserver".
 An overview of the changes can be found in the README.md file in the "mailserver" folder.

-This project has started in February 2021 and has not yet been completed (status March 2021).
+The project started in early February 2021 and was completed in September 2021.

 ## Contact details:
 * Student mail: is181036@fhstp.ac.at